luwae/pixelflut_server/README.md

 The server may stop processing further commands from a client if its send buffer is full.
 The send buffer size can be discovered with the INFO command.
 For example, for a send buffer size of 1024 the server holds a maximum of 1024 / 4 = 256 color values.
 This means at most 256 GET commands may be sent to the server before the client must read from the server.
 Of course, this is a conservative guarantee, as more bytes are likely in-flight or stored in the TCP kernel buffer.
 However, a client not adhering to this is considered erroneous.

+It is possible for the client to request more than `SEND_BUFFER_SIZE / 4` colors in a single command, for example with RECTANGLE GET.

 ### Info